ashutoshmjain/gita/src/how.md

 This web[^mission] publication aspires to dip into wisdom of  `Bhagvad Gita` - the original `Smriti` - from its history to its timelessness.
 It is a "clean internet" publication.

-`Arjun uvaach` - the name of this publication - means  `Arjuna` said ...
+`Arjun uvaach` - the name of this publication - means `Arjuna` said.

 `Arjuna` was a life-long friend and student of `Krishna`.
 His voice stands for the questions we mortals have when tested and confused.
 And also the magical discernment once `Krishna` unveiled knowledge unto him.
 Their conversation, amidst the battlefield, is among the most potent narratives ever penned down - `Bhagvad Gita` - gods' song!